How Travis Kelce Showed Support for Taylor Swift's 'Eras' Paris Debut

 The Kansas City Chiefs tight end is currently filming Ryan Murphy's 'Grotesquerie' opposite Niecy Nash-Betts.

-Travis Kelce appeared to be back on set with Niecy Nash-Betts on Thursday while filming Ryan Murphy's upcoming drama, Grotesquerie, as girlfriend Taylor Swift kicked off the European leg of her Eras Tour in Paris.
+Travis Kelce appeared to be back on set with Niecy Nash-Betts on Thursday while filming Ryan Murphy's upcoming drama, Grotesquerie, as girlfriend Taylor Swift kicked off the European leg of her Eras Tour in Paris, France.

 The Kansas City Chiefs tight end was shown in a video shared to Nash-Betts' Instagram Story, receiving quick hair and makeup touch-ups.